 Your score may indicate the need to take college readiness courses.

-If you need accommodations (e.g. reader, scribe, sign language interpreter, audiotape, large print) in order to take the test due to a disability or temporary disabling condition please contact Disability Services at (320) 308-5096 at least three weeks prior to your proposed test date.
+If you need accommodations (e.g. reader, scribe, sign language interpreter, audiotape, large print) in order to take the test due to a disability or temporary disabling condition please contact Accessibility Services at (320) 308-5096 at least three weeks prior to your proposed test date.
 Documentation from an appropriately licensed medical practitioner or agency will be required before accommodations can be arranged.